 The fact that TSH levels reliably predict FT4 values within the normal range and that the correlation between TSH and FT4 in the population is negative is consistent with the relationships between other parameters and their controlling hormones [22].
 It is this negative relationship, which was again seen in this review [32-35, 40, 65], which is inconsistent with a set point model of regulation [ ].
 This relationship is consistent with a balance point model of regulation, this model of regulation rendering redundant the need to seek further explanations for the superior correlation of clinical features with FT4.

 The fact that TSH levels reliably identify overt thyroid dysfunction can be explained by the continuation of the negative population relationship between TSH and FT4 into the abnormal ranges of FT4 [11, 20].
 This is due merely to the fact that nearly all overt thyroid dysfunction is primary rather than secondary [83].
 This situation differs from other endocrine pathology whereby the parameter abnormality is likely to be due to a disorder of the parameter controlling factor.
-The fact that TSH levels are good screening tests for overt thyroid dysfunction does not imply that an abnormal TSH level implies subclinical thyroid dysfunction.
-An analogous proposition would be that a positive screening mammogram in the absence of any subsequently demonstrated cancer represents ‘sub-clinical breast cancer’.
+The fact that TSH levels are very sensitive screening tests for overt thyroid dysfunction does not imply TSH levels are very specific, i.e. that an abnormal TSH level implies subclinical thyroid dysfunction.
+An abnormal TSH level in the presence of normal levels of thyroid hormones more likely indicates a false-positive TSH result in terms of indicating thyroid dysfunction.

 Furthermore, the evidence suggests that, regardless of the method used, the classification of thyroid function into normal, subclinical disease and overt disease is arbitrary.
 Thyroid hormones, as previously suggested [5, 27], like many other biological parameters, exert a continuum of effects across the normal range.
 There is no clear border between normal and abnormal.
 There are advantages and disadvantages associated with all levels [5, 27].
 Individuals with relatively low levels of FT4 for example are less likely to develop atrial fibrillation but more likely to develop metabolic syndrome; the converse applies for individuals with higher FT4 levels.
 At the extremes the disadvantages clearly outweigh the advantages, and individuals are likely to become symptomatic.